carrot/cream/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

+### Example

+To see an example, visit https://github.com/carrot/cream-example, although much of the example is discussed in this README.

 ###SingleLoader - Setup (Single API Param)

 Single loaders are the bread and butter of CREAM.
 They're used directly to make a single cached external call, and are very simply passed into RetryLoaders and MultipleLoaders to get them up and running really quickly.